Open Accessibility Menu

 The weight of grief can be overwhelming, whether you are anticipating a loss or have experienced a loss.
 Many factors impact each person’s grief and how one moves through it.
 St. Luke’s Hospice Duluth® can support you on this journey.
 We encourage taking time to rest, breathing through difficult days and remembering shared experiences.

-As part of our Hospice Bereavement program we follow up with the primary bereaved person for 13 months after the death of a loved one.
 We are honored to be a part of your grief journey.
-All of our grief support services are offered as part of St. Luke’s Hospice Duluth, at no additional charge.
-These services include the following:
+All of our grief support services are offered as part of St. Luke’s Hospice Duluth at no additional charge.

 • Phone calls from our bereavement coordinator or a bereavement volunteer